Amor Domina Vincit

 "Cut the chatter Tsugai," Tashima scolded in a low voice.
 "These catacombs may be abandoned, but that doesn't mean they're disserted.

-Of course he was right, but as far as Kichi knew, the only people who would hole up down here were vagrants or criminals, both of which preferred to stay out of the limelight.
+Of course, he was right, but as far as Kichi knew the only people who would hole up down here were vagrants or criminals, both of which preferred to stay out of the limelight.
 If they saw a spec-ops team in full tac-gear along with automatic weapons, they'd probably make sure to stay out of the way.
-Certainly they'd be no threat to them.
-So if Noboru-sama was worried about being seen, then by default, there must be something potentially more formidable down here.
+Certainly, they'd be no threat to them.
+If Noboru-sama was worried about being seen then by default, there must be something potentially more formidable down here.
 Again, Kichi wasn't about to question.

 "Keep sharp," he whispered over subvocal communications.
 "I got a bad feeling about this."

 "Good instincts Lieutenant," Tashima replied.
 "We're close.
 I knew you were right for the job."